Emergency vehicle lights for the interior and exterior of vehicles

 Emergency vehicles are used round the clock by police, fire services, and ambulances.
 These special service vehicles screech their way across the streets conveying to all other vehicles that they have a special monopoly on the road at that point of time.
 To make themselves conspicuous, these vehicles use a variety of emergency vehicle lights.
 These emergency vehicle lights come in various shapes, and may be mounted anywhere on the vehicle.

-The most common type of emergency vehicle lights used, especially by the police, are emergency light bars that are mounted on the roof of the vehicles.
+The most common type of LED emergency vehicle warning lights used, especially by the police, are emergency light bars that are mounted on the roof of the vehicles.
 These will have four colors, red, blue, amber and white within it.
 These multicolored light bars can be used as warning lights and can also be used for traffic direction control, as required.
 As emergency vehicles span a broad spectrum in size and speed ability, emergency vehicle lights come in equally varied sizes, ranging from 21” to 67” in length.
 Most models have an aluminum frame and all are waterproof.
 Hermetically sealed modules are also available among these external emergency vehicle lights.
 Halogen lights are used in most of them and manufacturers offer a variety of flash patterns as well.

 Interior emergency vehicle lights also combine in them myriad patterns, and these are more commonly used for undercover operations.
 Under cover vehicles go without conspicuous lights much of the time and activate their emergency vehicle lights only when they feel it is time to announce their presence.
 Interior emergency lights are available for mounting at the passenger side, inside the windshield, or on the windows.
 They come with different types of mounting brackets that make it easy to fit them anywhere.